 - Polycystic Kidney Disease, a condition that can be passed down through cats that causes cysts to develop on the kidneys

-- Lordosis, an abnormal curvature in the spine that can be caused by the body shape of a Munchkin cat
+- Lordosis, an abnormal curvature in the spine that can be caused by the body shape of Munchkin cats

-Both Ragdolls and Munchkins have an average lifespan of around 15 years, though this of course can vary a lot for each individual cat.
-Still, because both average out at around the same, you can expect these crossbreed kittens to have a similar length of life provided they are healthy and free of genetic diseases, and if you care for them well.
+Both cats have an average lifespan of around 15 years, though this of course can vary a lot for each individual cat.
+Still, because both cats average out at around the same, you can expect these crossbreed kittens to have a similar length of life provided they are healthy and free of genetic diseases, and if you care for them well.

 Interested in buying a Ragdoll Munchkin cat?
 Here’s what you need to know:

 Finding Ragdoll Munchkin kittens for sale isn’t always straight forward.
-They’re a crossbreed and so they won’t always be available, and because they’re unusual it can be hard to find a registered breeder that has Munchkin Ragdoll kittens for sale.
+They’re a crossbreed and so they won’t always be available, and because a Munchkin Ragdoll Cat is unusual it can be hard to find a registered breeder that has Munchkin Ragdoll kittens for sale.

 You might find that unofficial sites like Craigslist are more fruitful here, but you have to be extra careful to buy from someone on a site like this.
 Anyone selling cats or kittens on Craigslist or Facebook could be scamming you, or worse they may be someone selling genuine cats but that doesn’t know or care how to look after kittens in their early weeks or months.

-Some reputable breeders will use these sites, so don’t assume every Munchkin Teacup Ragdoll cat for sale on them is problematic, but you must do your research and check the seller out before you commit to buying from them.
+Some reputable breeders will use these sites, so don’t assume every Munchkin Teacup Ragdoll or Munchkin Kittens for sale on them is problematic, but you must do your research and check the seller out before you commit to buying cats from them.